Zero-Trust Strategies for O-RAN Cellular Networks: Principles, Challenges and Research Directions: Selected Approaches by Industry

 This white paper reinforces several key concerns we previously raised in Section~\ref{sec:cp-zta}, particularly around the need for a ZTA, robust access control, and continuous system monitoring.
 While Nokia’s approach aligns with these principles at a high level, the document stops short of providing technical details on how access control is orchestrated within their systems or how O-RAN system logs are analyzed for anomalies.
 For instance, it remains unclear which heuristics (if any) are used for detecting attacks or anomalous behavior, and whether AI or machine learning techniques are applied.
 If such models are in use, further transparency regarding their design, training data, and operational deployment would be essential for evaluating their robustness and effectiveness.

 Finally, this document focuses primarily on the security of the cellular control plane.
-However, as we discuss in Section~\ref{sec:up-zta}, attackers often target user-plane assets such as databases, employees, drones, and autonomous vehicles.
+However, as we discuss in Section~\ref{sec:up-zta}, attackers often target user plane assets such as databases, employees, drones, and autonomous vehicles.
 These systems, which interface directly with users and real-world operations, often represent a more attractive and accessible attack surface.
-Thus, despite the progress made on securing the control plane, the critical issues related to user-plane protection remain largely unaddressed in existing solutions and guidelines, including this one.
+Thus, despite the progress made on securing the control plane, the critical issues related to user plane protection remain largely unaddressed in existing solutions and guidelines, including this one.

-\subsection{Ericson's Zero Trust Approach}
+\subsection{\MakeUppercase{Ericson's Zero Trust Approach}}

-Ericsson has released a white paper which discussed the critical need for ZTA in securing mobile networks, which are increasingly vulnerable to sophisticated threats.
+Ericsson has released a white paper~\cite{ericsson2024zta} discussing the critical need for ZTA in securing mobile networks, which are increasingly vulnerable to sophisticated threats.
 The white paper highlights how traditional perimeter-based security is no longer sufficient and advocates for a ZTA approach that assumes threats exist both externally and internally.
-The document outlines guidance for mobile network operators (MNOs) to implement ZTA, aligning with frameworks like NIST 800-207~\cite{stafford2020zero} and the CISA Zero Trust Maturity Model (ZTMM)~\cite{CISA2023ZTMM}, emphasizing the importance of visibility, analytics, automation, orchestration, and governance.
+The document outlines guidance for MNOs to implement ZTA, aligning with frameworks like NIST 800-207~\cite{stafford2020zero} and the CISA ZTMM~\cite{CISA2023ZTMM}, emphasizing the importance of visibility, analytics, automation, orchestration, and governance.
 It also details Ericsson's strategy for achieving ZTA, which includes securing products, streamlining deployments, and utilizing the Ericsson Security Manager (ESM) for continuous operational security and compliance.
 Ultimately, the paper concludes that a dedicated security management function is essential for MNOs to build cyber resilience and meet regulatory requirements in the evolving threat landscape.

 Implementing ZTA in mobile networks presents several unique and significant challenges, primarily due to their critical infrastructure status and inherent architectural complexities.
 As per the white paper, key challenges and considerations for ZTA implementation in mobile networks include: